 Classic Dishes to Try#

-- Horiatiki — Greek salad with real feta
+- Horiatiki — Greek salad with a thick slab of real feta on top (not crumbled, never crumbled)

 Drinks#

-- Barrel wine — House wine from the barrel (cheap, drinkable)
+- Barrel wine — House wine from the barrel.
+Cheap, surprisingly decent, and part of the experience.

 Ordering Tips#